IsraelVow/Hotel-Revenue-Analysis/README.md

    ```sql
    SELECT (stays_in_week_nights + stays_in_weekend_nights) * adr AS revenue FROM T_hotels
    ```
-   This query calculates the revenue by multiplying the sum of nights stayed with the average daily rate (adr).
+   This query calculates the revenue by multiplying the sum of nights stayed with the average daily rate (ADR).

 3. **Grouping Revenue by Year:**
    ```sql